 How They Work

-The Engineering & Technology Cadetships (ETCAD) Program was launched in 2013 by Professional Cadetships Australia, an Australian company that has a proven record of placing Year 12 students with leading companies.
+The Engineering & Technology Cadetships (ETCAD) Program was launched in 2013 by Professional Cadetships Australia (PCA), an Australian company that has a proven record of placing Year 12 students with leading companies.
+Under previous ETCAD Programs, PCA has placed Engineering Cadets at Rolls-Royce and Technology Cadets at Macquarie Group and Westpac.

-Under the 2017 Program, Technology Cadets have the opportunity to work at Westpac in Group Technology or at Macquarie Group in its Technology Division.
+Under the 2018 Program, Engineering Cadets have the opportunity to work at Cubic Transportation Systems and Technology Cadets will work at Macquarie Group in its Technology Division.
+It is possible that a second company will offer Technology Cadetships under the ETCAD Program, so watch this website for updates.

-work for either Westpac Group or Macquarie Group in Sydney for the duration of their degree.
+Work for Macquarie Group in Sydney for the duration of their degree

 To be considered for a Cadetship under the ETCAD Program, you will need to expect an ATAR of at least 86.25 (or an IB Diploma score of at least 31).